apptainer/singularity-userdocs/_build/html/_sources/container_checks.rst.txt

 Container Checks
 ================

-New to Singularity 2.4 is the ability to run container “checks” on demand.
+Singularity 2.4 introduced the ability to run container “checks” on demand.
 Checks can be anything from a filter for sensitive information, to an analysis of installed binaries.
 A few default checks are installed with Singularity and others can be added by the administrator.
 Users can perform checks at build time or on demand: